How to Automate Tasks in SQL Server Management Studio

 SQL Server Management Studio provides several built-in tools to help you automate tasks:

-- SQL Server Agent: A powerful tool for scheduling and automating jobs, such as backups, data imports, and index maintenance.
+- SQL Server Agent: A powerful tool for scheduling and executing jobs, such as backups, index maintenance, or data imports.

-- T-SQL Scripts: Custom scripts can be scheduled to run automatically using SQL Server Agent.
+- T-SQL Scripts: Custom scripts that can be scheduled to run automatically using SQL Server Agent.

 Step-by-Step Guide to Automating Tasks in SSMS